You Only Get One First Impression–How Not to Botch It

 It is an unfortunate paradox for travel writers.
 On the one hand, we have a job so “cool” that it often seems like everyone wants to do it.
 But at the same time, a lot of people—often even the same people that say they would love to be travel writers—act like this profession is not really a job…it’s a hobby.

-So when you go to your first—or hundredth—networking event or conference as a travel writer, after talking with people who don’t work in the travel industry and either (a) fielding 100 questions per person about “the life of a travel writer,” or (b) diminutively down playing what you do to avoid being looked at like you are a lady or gentleman of leisure, it can be a mental effort to remember how to talk about what you do as a businessperson.
+So when you go to your first—or hundredth—networking event or conference as a travel writer, after talking with people who don’t work in the travel industry and either (a) fielding 100 questions per person about “the life of a travel writer,” or (b) diminutively down playing what you do to avoid being looked at like you are a lady or gentleman of leisure, it can be a mental effort to remember how to talk about what you do as a flourishing business owner.

 Instead what comes out is something like: